and all the brethren who are with me, To the churches of Galatia:Galatians 1:2(NASB)

-Paul was jealous for the truth and his condemnation of the churches in Galatia should be a warning to us all of the destructive nature of legalism.
-Legalism is a creeping paralysis, and when the gospel of grace is abandoned for this teaching, it places a believer back under the law instead of promoting the freedoms we have in Christ.
+Paul was jealous for the truth and his condemnation of the church in Galatia should be a warning to us all of the destructive nature of legalism.
+Legalism is a creeping paralysis and when the gospel of grace is abandoned for this teaching, it places a believer back under the Law instead of promoting the freedoms we have in Christ.

 May we never forget that living in the power of the Spirit and walking in spirit and truth is a life of liberty in the Lord.
 This freedom in Christ is His gift of grace.
 It is not a licence to sin but liberty to live for God.
 It empowers every man and woman of God to live a victorious life that honours the Lord Jesus and glorifies our Father in heaven.

-Heavenly Father, I praise and thank You for the life and ministry of Paul and for the many epistles he penned, which so clearly lay out the gospel of salvation.
+Heavenly Father, thank You for the life and ministry of Paul and for the many epistles he penned, which so clearly lay out the gospel of salvation.
 Thank You for my great salvation, the freedom I have in Christ Jesus, and the warning against legalism in the epistle to the Galatians.
-Keep the pulpits of today's churches free from legalism and give discernment to your people so they may recognise legalistic teachings and expose those who would try to bring Your people back under bondage.
-Help me to recognise when legalism rears its ugly head and I pray that those that have been enticed into this destructive way of thinking would find their liberty in Christ, in Whose name I pray, AMEN.
+Give discernment to your people today, to recognise legalistic teachings and expose those teachers who would try to bring Your people back under bondage.
+I pray that those that have been enticed into this destructive way of thinking would find their liberty in Christ.
+In Jesus' name, AMEN.